ProSpect: Prompt Spectrum for Attribute-Aware Personalization of Diffusion Models: Experiments

 \section{Experiments}

-We demonstrate that \textit{ProSpect} outperforms state-of-the-art text-to-image personalization baselines.
-We conduct both qualitative and quantitative evaluations, and our method achieves superior results in terms of both fidelity and editability.
-Moreover, we apply \textit{ProSpect} to other applications of material transfer, style transfer, and layout transfer (as shown in Sec.~\ref{sec:application}), and perform qualitative comparisons with related methods.
+We demonstrate that \sysname outperforms state-of-the-art text-to-image personalization baselines in both fidelity and editability by conducting both qualitative and quantitative evaluations.
+Moreover, we apply \sysname to diverse applications of material transfer, style transfer, and layout transfer (as shown in Sec.~\ref{sec:application}), and perform qualitative comparisons with related methods.